Thoughts on Casting . . . . . and Travel

 Miles Davis, the great jazz trumpeter, said, “If I don’t practice for two days, I start to notice.
 If I don’t practice for four days, my fans start to notice.”

 I knew a man who was comped a 7 day trip to the South Island of New Zealand.
 Four 5-Star lodges and the finest fishing the South Island could provide.
 On day two, after having blown his third shot at his third fish, the guide turned to him and asked’ “Did you not even practice before coming here?”
 He wasn’t implying he was a bad fisherman, because he wasn’t.
 He was saying that a bit of planning might have made the trip a bit more successful and a bit less frustrating.
-Our guides don’t do that, but they definitely know you’re not getting anywhere near what you could be from your time on the water in Missoula, MT.
+Our guides don’t do that, but they definitely know you’re not getting anywhere near what you could be from your time on the rivers around Missoula, MT.

 When pre-trip information is given to someone going on a Billfish trip, it lists tackle and fly needs, clothing and other necessities.
 It also directs the angler to purchase a 10 pound dumbbell, and starting two MONTHS before the trip, begin to do one minute of forearm curls, with each hand, three times a day.
 Move to two minutes, and try to increase even more.
 Why?
 Because when a billfish sounds and then starts to spiral, you will need to derrick that fish to the surface.
 If you’re not prepared, if you haven’t trained for that, your Billfish experience is going to be long and painful.